ohinai/mimpy/README.rst

 =====
 Mimetic Finite Differences in Python

+Mimpy is a Python based library for solving elliptic PDE using the Mimetic Finite Difference Method.
+Most numerical codes are limited to tetrahedral or hexahedral meshes.
+The advantage of mimpy is the ability to naturally solve over a very general set of of three dimensional polyhedral meshes.

 The best way to get the code right now is to clone the git repo and run the setup utility: